“Gentlemen, welcome to Fight Club.

 You already know how powerful an experience this can be.
 Why would you deny someone else that opportunity?

 Remember to reserve your own spot HERE.
-See you on the mats this Friday at 12:00 PM (EST)
+See you on the mats Wednesday, August 28th at 12:00 PM (EST)

 –Your Sparring-Obsessed Sensei and Dojo Support Team